Skip to Main Content

 Clear objectives identified Objectives may or may not be identified

-Inclusion/exclusion criteria stated before review is conducted Criteria not specified
+Inclusion/exclusion criteria stated before the review is conducted Criteria not specified

-Process of article selection clear and explicit Process of article selection is not described
+Process of article selection clear and explicit The process of article selection is not described

 Adapted from: University of Newcastle Library